groupvine/gv-doc/4-feed/1-feedIntro.md

 <span class="free">

-And when **Options** is selected, you'll be able to include archived emails into your Email Feed listing.
+And when **Options** is selected, you'll be able to include archived emails into your Email Feed list.

 <img src="/docimages/feed-free-admin-expand.png" width="750">